-But there are more perils than just these.
-The skin is, after all, a major organ that plays a huge role in immunological defense.
+The skin is a major organ that plays a huge role in immunological defense.
 By drying the skin we’re stripping the oils and the top layers from an animal’s skin, thereby compromising the body’s natural barrier against infection.
-And when these defenses are disrupted, the skin –– indeed, the entire pet –– can become predisposed to infections (usually by the yeast and bacteria that live on the surface of the skin).
+And when these defenses are disrupted, the skin –– indeed, the entire pet –– can become predisposed to infections.
+This is usually caused by the yeast and bacteria that live on the surface of the skin.

 The risk of a contact irritation is always a possibility too, whether we’re dealing with pet products or human formulas.
 With pet shampoos, however, manufacturers will have typically undertaken simple trials on pets to determine whether the risk of such an irritation is likely, whereas human shampoos are seldom (if ever) tested on domesticated pets (and certainly never with the goal of protecting them from any harm).